RosettaCommons/documentation/scripting_documentation/RosettaScripts/xsd/mover_AlignChain_type.md

         target_chain="(0 &non_negative_integer;)" />
 ```

--   **target_name**: file name of the target pose on disk.
+-   **target_name**: (REQUIRED) file name of the target pose on disk.
 The pose will be read just once at the start of the run and saved in memory to save I/O
 -   **source_chain**: the chain number in the working pose.
 0 means the entire pose
 -   **target_chain**: the chain number in the target pose.
 0 means the entire pose